qiaeru/phpbb-language-fr/README.md

 ## Documentation

-Please read the documentation [in the appropriate article of the customisation database](https://www.phpbb.com/customise/db/translation/french/faq/1711).
+Follow [this simple documentation](https://www.phpbb.com/support/docs/en/3.1/ug/adminguide/customise_language/) from the administration guide on the phpBB website.

 ## Contributing